binaryage/totalspaces-web/sip-details.md

 ## Upgrading from earlier versions

-If you are upgrading your machine to macOS 10.14 Mojave and have SIP turned on, TotalSpaces2 will warn you about not being able to load, and you should [follow the instructions here.](/installing-mojave)
+If you are upgrading your machine to macOS 10.14 Mojave or Catalina and have SIP turned on, TotalSpaces2 will warn you about not being able to load, and you should [follow the instructions here.](/installing-mojave)

 ## Further information